terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 ### [2.3 LLMs (transformers)](/2.3-llms/) (iAgent + TF)

 An LLM (1) inputs a sequence of tokens, (2) computes the probabilities of all vocabulary tokens as the next token, (3) outputs the selected new token, and finally (4) adds the new token to the next input sequence.
-An LLM consists of an (1) internal agent and a (2) transformer (TF) NN.
-The TF is the core computational engine behind modern AI systems and the mechanism that enables modern LLM behavior.
+An LLM consists of an (1) internal agent and a (2) transformer (TF) NN. **The TF is the core computational engine behind modern AI systems and the mechanism that enables modern LLM behavior**.

 <img src="/assets/brain1b.png" alt="drones" width="22%">  <img src="/assets/brain1c.png" alt="drones" width="26%">